andizq/pcafactory/examples/cldB_cloudfactory/README.rst

 For full details on the simulation setup of this (cloud complex B) and other types of cloud complexes see the papers I and II of the Cloud Factory's series: Smith et al. subm. and Izquierdo et al. in prep (https://github.com/andizq/andizq.github.io/tree/master/pcafactory-data).

+Our simulations are powered by a customised version of the AREPO code (Springel+2010)

 pcafactory-data repository
 --------------------------

-The data required for this example are on https://girder.hub.yt/#user/5da06b5868085e00016c2dee/folder/5da06ef668085e00016c2df3.
+The data required for this example can be downloaded from here https://girder.hub.yt/#user/5da06b5868085e00016c2dee/folder/5da06ef668085e00016c2df3.

-There you can find the following files:
+There you will find the following files:

 * Simulation snapshot of the cloud complex.
 * 12CO J=1-0 intensity cubes: 3 line intensity cubes for different cloud orientations (face-on, edge-on phi=0, edge-on phi=90) generated with sf3dmodels and LIME (https://github.com/andizq/star-forming-regions).